VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/xvs-bridge.md

      - `_payload`

 4. **Construct a RetryMessage:**
    - In the event of a transaction failure on the BNB chain, invoke the `retryMessage` function of the `XVSProxyOFTSrc` contract on the BNB chain.
 Use the parameters extracted from the `MessageFailed` log for this operation.
-Conversely, if the transaction fails on any network other than BNB chain, invoke the `retryMessage` function of the `XVSProxyOFTDest` contract in that network.
+Conversely, if the transaction fails on any network other than BNB chain, invoke the `retryMessage` function of the `XVSProxyOFTDest` contract on that network.